AnyLog-co/documentation/examples/Secure Network.md

 ```

 ### Step 11 - Provide the local password
-The local password provides sensative keys on each node and is provided whenever the node restarts.
+The local password protects sensitive info on each node and is provided whenever the node restarts.
+In this demo, each node's private key is stored locally and protected by the local password.
 In the example below, the password 123 is assigned to operator 1 and 456 is assigned to operator 2.

 On CLI(oper.1):